wienans/ros2_robot/src/slam_toolbox/README.md

 It's more of a demonstration of other things you can do once you have the raw data to work with, but I don't suspect many people will get much use out of it unless you're used to stitching maps by hand.

 More information in the RVIZ Plugin section below.

-#### Pose Graph Merging

-This is under development.

-This is to solve the problem of merging many maps together with an initial guess of location in an elastic sense.
-This is something you just can't get if you don't have the full pose-graph and raw data to work with -- which we have from our continuous mapping work.

-Hint: This is also really good for multi-robot map updating as well :)

 ### RVIZ Plugin